Articles on: Hugo AI Agent & Chatbot

 • or simply have non-AI flows

-There are two ways to trigger your scenarios automatically anytime a user send a message:
+There are two ways to trigger your workflows automatically anytime a user send a message:

 • A. By disabling the AI Agent → (Recommended) When the AI Agent is disabled, Crisp automatically falls back to workflows, and evaluate them anytime users contact you